sobolevn/git-secret/man/man1/git-secret-cat.1.md

 ## DESCRIPTION
-`git-secret-cat` - Outputs to stdout the contents of the files named on the command line.
+`git-secret-cat` - Outputs the decrypted contents of the named files to stdout.

 As with `git-secret-reveal`, you'll need to have a public/private keypair that is allowed to decrypt this repo.